LOUIS P. HAGAN, ENS, USNR

 Date of death: February 17, 1945

 Louis Patrick Hagan was admitted to the Naval Academy from Kentucky on July 5, 1941 at age 19 years 6 months.
+He resigned on January 29, 1942 with the note "Resignation accepted.
+Deficient in studies."

 Lewis Patrick Hagan is listed among those classmates who did not graduate in June 1944 with the Class of 1945.